bcoin-org/libtorsion/README.md

 ## Building

-libtorsion supports a CMake build (recommended) and a fallback build for systems which do not have CMake available.
-The "fallback build" consists of a POSIX-conforming Makefile on unix-like OSes and an NMake file for Windows.
+libtorsion supports a CMake build (recommended) and an autotools build.

-### Unix

-#### CMake

 The CMake build is fairly straightforward and offers the following options: